Intro

 Initial Emularity setup

 Emularity is the HTML template and Javascript launchers that pass arguments and options to the compiled emulator we built in the previous step.
-For this to work you'll need a web server of some desciption (Apache or Lighttpd are two excellent options, but there are plenty more).
+For this to work you'll need a web server of some description (Apache or Lighttpd are two excellent options, but there are plenty more).
 Typically these put their "htmlroot" in /var/www or /var/www/html, depending on your distro.
-As above, I use Ubuntu 20.04, so I'll docment that process.
+As above, I use Ubuntu 20.04, so I'll document that process.
 For other distros, please refer to distro-specific documentation and tools.

 sudo apt-get install -y apache2